Peace Officers Memorial Day

 Once approved, you’ll receive an email notification confirming your access.

-Note: Once your request is processed, you will be added to Monday.com, our project management platform.
+Note: Once your request is processed, you will be added to monday.com, our project management platform.

-You will receive email notification with your confirmed send date.
+You will receive an email notification with your confirmed send date.
 Only emails that are calendared will be sent.

 2. Request your email distribution list(s) from Advancement Services using the Data Request form.
-Please make your request at least 10 working days prior to the send date.
+Please make your request at least 5 working days prior to the send date.
 Select “Email list.”

 Advancement Services will inform you once the distribution list is created and they will provide you with the name of the list.
+This list name must be entered in to monday.com.

-3. Approvals are required for sending broadcast emails to individuals outside of your functional area.
 If your email is going to recipients outside of your functional area, you hold the responsibility for obtaining approval from the divisional vice presidents or delegates representing the constituencies.
 For example, if you are a faculty member in the College of Humanities and would like to send a broadcast email to all students, approval from William Watkins, vice president for student affairs and dean of students, would be required.
+The designated approvers are listed below.
+For more information, please refer to the university’s e-mail policy.

 Step 3: Let’s Build A Broadcast Email In Emma

-1. Log in to EMMA using this link.
+1. Log in to Emma using this link.

 a.
 Click on the “Create new campaign button.”